psychemedia/storytelling-notes/wife-selling.md

 https://archive.org/details/notesandqueries07albugoog/page/420/mode/2up
 2nd S. no. 21, May 24, 1856, p420

-Notes on Wife- Selling. — Can we blame our neighbours across the Channel for thinking us a nation of wife-sellers when, ignorant of our manners, and with feelings embittered bv a long war, they read such paragraphs as the following?
+Notes on Wife-Selling. — Can we blame our neighbours across the Channel for thinking us a nation of wife-sellers when, ignorant of our manners, and with feelings embittered bv a long war, they read such paragraphs as the following?

 "A fellow sold his wife, as *a cow*, in Sheffield marketplace, a few days ago.
 The lady was put into the hands of a butcher, who held her by a halter fastened round her waist.
 'What do you ask for your cow?' said a byestander.
 'A guinea,' replied the husband.
 'Done,' cried the other, and immediately paid the money, and led away his bargain.
 We understand that the purchaser and his cow live very happily together." — *Doncaster Gazette*, March 25, 1803.